rax1795/SolaceSubscriber/README.md

 # SolaceSubscriber
-Utilizing solace javascript samples to create a simple subscriber that will listen on a selected topic.
+Utilizing Solace javascript samples to create a simple subscriber that will listen on a selected topic.

 ### Download the Solace JavaScript API